do dogs understand kisses

 Neuroscientific research has further illuminated the capacity of dogs to experience emotions similar to humans.
 Brain imaging studies reveal that the caudate nucleus, an area associated with positive expectations and love, is activated in dogs upon smelling their owners or receiving positive attention.

 This suggests that dogs don’t just seek affection for its immediate rewards (like treats or play) but value the emotional connection itself, experiencing a form of love that is not entirely dissimilar to human feelings.
+This is why dogs are the first choice for most people when it comes to getting an emotional support animal.

 Moreover, the way dogs have been selectively bred and socialized to live with humans has enhanced their ability to read and interpret human gestures and facial expressions.
 They are adept at picking up subtle cues and can differentiate between positive and negative emotions in their owners.
 This sensitivity allows them to respond appropriately to human affection, whether through a gentle touch, a warm embrace, or indeed, a kiss.